-K. Deferred Outflows and Deferred Inflows of Resources Deferred outflows of resources is reported separately and represents a consumption of net position that applied to future periods and will not be recognized as an outflow of resources (expenses) until then.
+K. Deferred Outflows and Deferred Inflows of Resources

+Deferred outflows of resources is reported separately and represents a consumption of net position that applied to future periods and will not be recognized as an outflow of resources (expenses) until then.
 Deferred inflows of resources, also reported separately, represent an acquisition of net position that applied to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The District had no deferred outflows or inflows of resources for the fiscal years ended 2019 and 2018, respectively.
+The District had no deferred outflows or inflows of resources for the fiscal year ended 2020.